*Nitmiluk Falls image courtesy of Charles Carmichael

 WildNature COVID 19 Cancellation Policy:

-In the event of the cancellation of a workshop or tour by WildNature Photo Expeditions, or you are unable to travel to the state of the workshop or tour due to Government-imposed travel restrictions, specifically due to COVID 19, you will be eligible for the following:
+In the event of the cancellation of the 8 day Kakadu and Top End photography workshop, or you are unable to travel to the state of the workshop or tour due to Government-imposed travel restrictions, specifically due to COVID 19, you will be eligible for the following: